iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted151009/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 5 reviews"/>
 </p>

+> Great idea in need of more widespread usage.
+I have no issue having my anonymous data help people I am in proximity with.
+I have not gotten any alerts, but I tend to not be out and about a lot during the pandemic so I'm probably less susceptible than many.<br> :date: __2021-03-22 23:57:00__

 > THAT HOW I CUT TO NOW ABOUT THIS VIRUS<br> :date: __2021-03-07 20:00:17__

 > Simple enough to use.
 The best way to get the most out of this app is to encourage your friends & family to also get the app!
 It's a community effort.<br> :date: __2021-02-14 02:27:29__